BuilderIO/builder/plugins/bynder-example/README.md

 ### Using the plugin

-To use the Bynder Universal Compact View widget in Builder.io you must create a custom component that leverages the `BynderSingleSelect` custom input type provided by this plugin.
+To use the Bynder Universal Compact View widget in Builder.io you must create a custom component that leverages the `BynderAsset` custom input type provided by this plugin.
 If you're not already familiar with creating custom components in Builder.io you can read more [here](https://www.builder.io/c/docs/custom-components-setup).

-In your webapp register a custom component with an input of type `BynderSingleSelect`.
+In your webapp register a custom component with an input of type `BynderAsset`.

 ```jsx
 // Builder.io React Gen1 SDK example